rochaporto/puppet-dashing/README.md

-dashing
+puppet-dashing
 =======

 ## Description

-Provides definitions to deal with dashing.
+Provides puppet classes and definitions to deal with dashing.

 ==============